26 May 2015

 In this case, a person is said to have died intestate.
 At this point the law sets out clear rules as to who will inherit upon the death of a Guernsey domiciled or realty owning individual.

 The following table sets out the basic rules for if you die intestate (without a will in place).
-For more detailed explanation please contact one of our team.
+For more detailed explanation please contact a member of our team.

 The rules regarding who inherits (heirs at law) if a person dies without a spouse, civil partner or descendants are more complex and can be explained upon request.